Rich Living booklets

 A Rocha has partnered with Scripture Union and Adventure Specialties Trust to run wilderness expeditions where students will be challenged as they travel by foot, bike and raft/canoe, traversing some of the most spectacular and remote areas of Aotearoa New Zealand.
-Each trip will be focussed on faith and character formation, conservation, and leadership development.
+Each trip focuses on faith and character formation, conservation, and leadership development.
 We expect these trips to play a significant role in the development of future Christian leaders who see creation-care as integral to their faith.

 A Rocha has partnered with Laidlaw College to offer a course that examines the biblical and scientific narratives with regard to the interconnectedness within nature, and reflects upon the current ecological state of the planet.
 Engaging with biblical, historical and contemporary theologies of nature, the course then explores the Christian rationale for sustainability offering a framework for ecological ethics and practice consistent with caring for creation